 – The coordination question can prepare its coordination meeting with potential changes from TSB allocation documents to facilitate SG17 work.

-Delivers the special session report as soon as possible to formalize the changes.
+Delivers the special session report as soon as possible as a draft report to formalize the changes.

 6.4 Incubation mechanism part 2 – Incubation management